 Avoid Overcrowding

 Wisely fill the tank.
-If you want to add 15 to 20 fish, don’t add at a time.
+If you want to add 15 to 20 fish, don’t add them at a time.
 Add 4 or 5 fish at a time.
-When they set with the tank, add the next 4 to 5 fish, and so on.
-It will not pressurize the beneficial bacterial colony.
+When they are set with the tank, add the next 4 to 5 fish, and so on.
+This will not pressurize the beneficial bacterial colony.
 Avoid overcrowding, as it can cause nausea in the tank.
 Every species has its requirements.
-Learn it before filling a tank.
+Learn them before filling a tank.

 Calm Environment